HOW DO WE RISE ABOVE BITTERNESS IN OUR LIVES?

 For two years, Absalom watches for an opportunity to gain revenge.
-When the chance arises, he gives orders to his men to kill Amnon.
-The embers of bitterness had flared up into flames.
+When the chance arises, the embers of bitterness flare up into flames.
+Absalom gives orders to his men to kill Amnon.

 Years later, when father and son meet again, David greets Absalom with a kiss of reconciliation.
 David had forgiven his son.
 He had risen above his anger, not allowing bitterness to overcome him.
-Yet Absalom’s wrath seethes against his father for his own banishment.
+Yet Absalom’s wrath seethes against his father for banishing him.

 Absalom plots revenge.
 He rebels against his father David and seeks to dethrone him.
 He sets out to win over the people of Israel to his side and become king himself.
 When David hears that the hearts of the people of Israel have gone with Absalom, he flees Jerusalem with all who remain loyal to him.

 “Take the ark of God back into the city.
 If I find favor in the Lord’s eyes, He will bring me back and let me see it and His dwelling place again.” – 2 Samuel 15:25

 Absalom amasses a great army and leads the march to battle against David and his men.
 When news reaches David, he and his army retreat across the Jordan.
 In the Forest of Ephraim, the two sides meet.
 David commands his men…

 “Be gentle with the young man Absalom for my sake.” – 2 Samuel 18:5